Carl Kamm Lecture

 The Carl Kamm Lectureship, was established through a generous donation by the late Jake Kamm, in honor and recognition of his late brother, Carl.

 The intent of this lectureship is to provide opportunities for the School of Business to bring noted speakers in the area of Business, Leadership and Innovation to campus.

-On October 23, 2013, Linda Abraham-Silver, Ed.D., who lives in the United Arab Emirates where she works for the Abu Dhabi governement's Technology Committee, talked with Linda L. Bluso, Chair, Division of Business Administration in a town hall format on leading change and innovative thinking.
+On October 23, 2013, Linda Abraham-Silver, Ed.D., who lives in the United Arab Emirates where she works for the Abu Dhabi governement's Technology Committee, talked with Linda L. Bluso, Chair, School of Business in a town hall format on leading change and innovative thinking.

 By way of background, Dr. Abraham-Silver most recently spent 8 years as President and Chief Executive Officer of Great Lakes Science Center where she led efforts to install the first wind turbine on the American shores of the Great Lakes.
 Prior to her work in Cleveland, Dr. Abraham-Silver spent more than a decade at California's world-renowed Natural History Museum of Los Angeles County.